 On a recent trip to Rome, I made the mistake of waiting to put my contacts in until I could use the restroom at the airport when the plane landed.

-What I did not consider, was the incredibly long line for the women’s restroom, but also the fact that the rest of the plan was now ahead of me in an even longer line to get through customs.
+What I did not consider, was the incredibly long line for the women’s restroom, but also the fact that the rest of the plane was now ahead of me in an even longer line to get through customs.

-As a result of this significant lack of foresight on my part, I was stuck waiting in the customs line for well over 2 hours.
+As a result of this lack of foresight on my part, I was stuck waiting in the customs line for well over 2 hours.

 The moral of the story here is to take advantage of the time that you are just sitting there stuck in your seat on the plane.